 Laptops with a recent version of Excel are required for this course.
 Participants should have administrator privileges to install programs, as standard Excel packages will be installed and used.
 Tablets will not be sufficient for the computing activities in this course.

-- Morning: Lecture on evidence of technology innovation.
+- Part 1: Lecture on evidence of technology innovation.
 What does the data suggest?

-- Afternoon: Guided exercise on analyzing technology improvement trends.
-Participants will work in groups and report back on their assessment of the rates of innovation across various industries.
+- Part 2: Guided exercise on analyzing technology improvement trends.
+Participants will assess rates of innovation across various industries.

-- Morning: Lecture on proposed models of technological innovation.
+- Part 1: Lecture on proposed models of technological innovation.
 How do we explain the observed evidence?

-- Afternoon: Guided exercise on comparing the predictive ability of proposed models.
-Participants will fit the data with proposed models and test the performance of the models.
+- Part 2: Guided exercise on comparing the predictive ability of proposed models.
 We will identify and debate the best-performing models across various industries.

-- Morning: Lecture on applying insights from data and theory to decision making in private firms and government.
+- Part 1: Lecture on applying insights from data and theory to decision making in private firms and government.
 How can we optimize technology design decisions and investment portfolios?

-- Afternoon: Participants will optimize technology portfolios in a context of interest: engineering design, private investment, or public investment.
+- Part 2: Lecture on technology portfolio optimization in engineering design, private investment, or public investment.

 Links & Resources